 secured transactions, Uniform Commercial Code Article 9, UNCITRAL, UNIDROIT, Cape Town Convention, access to credit, cost of credit, transplantation of law, legal transplants, law reform, business credit, comparative law, legal history

 Mooney, Charles W. Jr., "Lost in Transplantation: Modern Principles of Secured Transactions Law as Legal Transplants" (2020).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2174.

 Banking and Finance Law Commons, Commercial Law Commons, Comparative and Foreign Law Commons, Comparative Politics Commons, Finance Commons, Law and Economics Commons, Legal History Commons, Political Economy Commons, Public Law and Legal Theory Commons, Social and Cultural Anthropology Commons